 The need for human evaluation

-While machine learning models can provide a baseline evaluation, they may not always capture the nuances of human perception, simply because they lack the ability to understand context and emotions behind some scenarios.
-Humans, in these scenarios, can also provide better comments and insights.
-This makes it essential to also have humans be a part of the evaluation process.
-Human evaluation on logs are very similar to how human annotation is done on test runs, in fact, the Human Evaluators used in test runs are also used here.
-Let’s see how we can set up a human evaluation pipeline for our logs.Before you startYou need to have your logging set up to capture interactions between your LLM and users before you can evaluate them.
-To do so, you would need to integrate Maxim SDK into your application.Also if you do not have a Human Evaluator created in your workspace, please create one by navigating to the Evaluators () tab from the sidebar, as we will need it to setup the human evaluation pipeline.
+While automated evaluators can provide baseline assessments, they may not capture nuanced human judgment, context, and emotional understanding.
+Human evaluation complements automated evaluation by providing qualitative feedback, detailed comments, and rewritten outputs that help refine your AI applications.
+Human evaluators configured for logs are the same evaluators used in test runs, ensuring consistency across your evaluation workflow.Before you startYou need to have logging set up to capture interactions between your LLM and users before you can evaluate them.
+To do so, integrate the Maxim SDK into your application.Also, if you do not have a Human Evaluator created in your workspace, create one by navigating to the Evaluators () tab from the sidebar, as you’ll need it to set up human evaluation.

 Setting up human evaluation